vladen/aerobus/spec/readme.md

 <a name="aerobusmessage-route"></a>
 ## #route
-gets array of channel names this message traversed.
+gets array of channel names this message has traversed.

 ```js
 var bus = aerobus(),